Available Quilt Kits & Free Quilt Patterns

 Official Labels

 An official Quilts for Kids label must be sewn to the back of all donated quilts.
-These labels can be obtained either at our workshops or by sending us a stamped self-addressed envelope.
+One is included in each of our quilt kits.
+Additional labels can be obtained either at our workshops or by sending us a stamped self-addressed envelope.
 Make sure to sign these labels with your first name only and remember to use a permanent pen.
-If you do not have a permanent pen, you can sign them at our workshops when you drop them off.
+If you do not have a permanent pen, sign the label at our workshops either when you pick up or drop off on of the quilt kits.

 Free Quilt Patterns